A new Canada Healthy Communities Initiative

 Stay tuned for the results of round 1 on May 26, 2021.

 Round 2 of this grant stream is open now until June 25, 2021 at 8pm EST / 5pm PST.
 Read more about eligibility below and head to CFC’s site for application details.

 A broad range of organizations including local governments, charities, Indigenous communities and nonprofits are all welcome to apply for funding.
-For the full list of eligible organizations please see the Applicant Guide.
 Funding can be used for adapting public spaces, or for programming or services that respond to COVID-19 and serve the public or a community disproportionately impacted by COVID-19.
 Projects funded as part of the Canada Healthy Communities Initiative will:

 - respond to identified needs arising from impacts of COVID-19;

 - create and adapt public spaces, and programming and services for public spaces in the public interest;

 - demonstrate consideration of and connections with the community;